dzbeck/multiscanner/docs/install.rst

 **[Tika]**

-This module extracts metadata from the file using [Tika](https://tika.apache.org/).
+This module extracts metadata from the file using `Tika <https://tika.apache.org/>`_.
 For configuration of the module see the `tika-python <https://github.com/chrismattmann/tika-python/blob/master/README.md>`_ documentation.

 ====================  =============================
 Parameter             Description